Lease Abstraction Software: How AI Cuts 90% of the Work (2026 Guide)

 What Are the Risks of Lease Abstraction Errors?

-Missed renewal deadlines: One documented case involved a multi-location retailer whose abstraction team missed a renewal date buried in a 75-page addendum.
-The result: a 40% rent increase that added $1.2 million in unplanned annual occupancy costs across the portfolio.
+Missed renewal deadlines.
+One documented case involved a multi-location retailer whose abstraction team missed a renewal date buried in a 75-page addendum.
+The result: a 40% rent increase that added $1.2 million in unplanned annual occupancy costs.

-Misread escalation clauses: A corporate headquarters with a CPI + 2% escalation term saw rent climb from $500,000 to $720,000 by year seven — a 44% increase that strained cash flow.
-The escalation was correctly documented in the lease, but the abstract didn't flag the compounding structure.
+Misread escalation clauses.
+A corporate headquarters with a CPI + 2% escalation term saw rent climb from $500,000 to $720,000 by year seven — a 44% increase.
 The finance team budgeted for linear growth and got blindsided.

-Compliance failures: Under ASC 842 and IFRS 16, all leases longer than 12 months must appear on the balance sheet.
+Compliance failures.
+Under ASC 842 and IFRS 16, all leases longer than 12 months must appear on the balance sheet.
 Incorrect lease data flows directly into financial statements.
-Auditors don't accept "we misread the lease" as an explanation.

-Inconsistent abstracts across the portfolio: When different people abstract different leases using different formats, you end up with data that can't be compared, aggregated, or audited as a set.
-AI tools apply the same extraction logic every time — that consistency alone is worth the switch for portfolios over 20 leases.
+Inconsistent abstracts across the portfolio.
+When different people abstract different leases using different formats, you end up with data that can't be compared, aggregated, or audited as a set.
+AI tools apply the same extraction logic every time.

 Choosing the Right Approach for Your Team

-Decision framework — ask three questions: (1) Is lease abstraction your only document challenge?
+Ask three questions: 1.
+Is lease abstraction your only document challenge?
 If yes, go specialized.
 If you also process contracts, invoices, or compliance docs, a platform approach saves you from tool sprawl.
-(2) How many leases per month?
+2. How many leases per month?
 Under 10, DIY prompts might work if accuracy requirements are low.
 Over 10, you need structured extraction with consistent templates.
-(3) Do you need ASC 842 / IFRS 16 compliance data?
-If yes, verify that the tool extracts the specific fields your accounting software or auditor requires — not just a general summary.
+3. Do you need ASC 842 / IFRS 16 compliance data?
+If yes, verify that the tool extracts the specific fields your accounting software or auditor requires.

 Making Lease Abstraction Part of a Larger Workflow